 The hybrid integration approach is also called the Sandwich approach.
 This approach is a combination of both top-down and bottom-up integration testing.
 In this approach, the integration starts from the middle layer, and testing is carried out in both directions – toward higher-level modules(upwards) and towards lower-level modules (downwards).
 This way includes the benefits of both top-down and bottom-up approaches and helps in faster testing of the module’s interfaces.

 Advantage – Since we can move both upwards and downwards.
 So, it is the most time-efficient method with the option to prioritize the modules on the top or bottom level.

-Disadvantage – It is difficult to implement this approach as we have integrate and move in both the directions of the module to be tested.
+Disadvantage – It is difficult to implement this approach as we have to integrate and move in both directions of the module to be tested.